A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Discussion

 We also did not test any \textit{Protruding Single Temperature} (PST) hot region (a PDT region whose superseding region does not emit thermal radiation).
 The PST configuration can be reproduced by the PDT model, which would appear in the posterior as an unconstrained distribution of the superseding component temperature, ranging from the lowest prior value up to $\sim 10^{5.4}\,\rm{K}$, where the superseding region starts to emit significant amount of radiation.
 No such structure was found in the posteriors of the \STPDT\, and \PDTU\, models.

-Although the PST, CST and CDT geometric models did not appear as specific solutions of a PDT region, it would however be interesting to test them in further analyses of this source.
+Although the PST, CST and CDT geometric models did not appear as specific solutions of a PDT region, it would, however, be interesting to test them in further analyses of this source.

 This issue of model choice is central in PPM, as it affects inferred radii constraints (see for instance \citealt{vinciguerra_updated_2024}).
 Choosing an overly complex model can result in biased radius measurements with overestimated evidence, as it might be the case with \PDTU.
-Here, we chose for our headline result to use the \STPDT\, model over the \PDTU\, one which has better evidence, although not significantly.
+Here, we chose for our headline result to use the \STPDT\, model over the \PDTU\, one, which has better evidence, although not significantly.
 Thorough model comparison was undertaken, but we could not definitively tell whether the \PDTU\, model was preferred or not (see Section~\ref{subsec:model_comparison}).
 The similarity and consistency of radii and geometry constraints from \PDTU\, and \STPDT, as well as \STPDT\, being the simplest model fitting the data well, motivated the choice of the latter for our headline run.
 Our limited computation resources also weighed in on this choice.
 Further X-PSI analyses of this source could be carried out with a high resolution \PDTU\, model.

 Although many tests have been done in Section~\ref{sec:Validation} to assess the efficiency of the sampling and the accuracy of the likelihood, it is impossible to assert the completeness of the sampling.
 There is, however, no strong evidence supporting the incomplete sampling case and the procedure seems to have effectively converged as the headline \STPDT\, run yielded similar results as the exploratory run.
+In retrospect, this supports our choice of LR for exploratory runs (Section \ref{subsec:xpsi}), which proved to be a sufficiently high resolution as we found no discrepancies between the exploratory and Headline \STPDT\, runs.
+Using higher resolution X-PSI settings for the Headline \STPDT\, was, however, required to look for complex geometries that could have been missed during sampling.
+These higher resolution X-PSI settings were picked judiciously so that computation time was not too heavily affected while improving accuracy by one order of magnitude (Appendix \ref{app:compare_resolution}).
 Moreover, we also showed that the LR exploratory run posterior samples have likelihoods consistent with that of a high resolution likelihood (Section~\ref{subsec:XPSIresolution}) and that our inference is resilient to noise (Section~\ref{subsec:noise}).